 Parents of walkers or crawlers should send children in sneakers or other soft-soled shoes.
-Sandals are not good for climbing.
+Closed-toed shoes are best as sandals are not good for climbing.
 Waterproof beach shoes should be provided for summer, when children are playing in the sprinkler.